twbs/bootstrap/site/content/docs/5.0/migration.md

 See the browser and devices page for details on what is currently supported in Bootstrap 5.
 Since v4, here's what's changed to our browser support:

 - Dropped support for Internet Explorer 10 and 11
+- Dropped support for Microsoft Edge < 16
 - Dropped support for Firefox < 60
 - Dropped support for Safari < 10
 - Dropped support for iOS Safari < 10